giga-sec/gigaSec-Tech-Notes/README.md

 ### More info on how I take my notes, otherwise you can skip this read.

+I knew I had to find the right note-taking system.
+I had a problem where I spent most of my time googling the same stuffs over and over again.
+Storing it in a bookmark was a pain at all as categorizing it turned into a job.
+Here, I devoted my time to learn on how to take notes effectively in which I did so by exploring [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten), [Progressive Summarization](https://fortelabs.co/blog/series/ps/), [MOC](https://medium.com/@nickmilo22/in-what-ways-can-we-form-useful-relationships-between-notes-9b9ec46973c6), and [How I Take Smart Notes](https://www.amazon.com/How-Take-Smart-Notes-Nonfiction/dp/1542866502).

-As you navigate my system, you might see some slip-ups but I designed my system to be flexible and doesn't demand strict categorization, labeling or note-scheduling thus it doesn't affect my workflow.
+As you navigate my system, you might see some slip-ups but the design of this sytem is meant to be flexible and doesn't demand strict categorization, labeling or note-scheduling thus it doesn't affect my workflow.

 My notes takes three stages of writing and I use tags to assign these.
 Specifically these tags are `#fleeting` `#literature` and `#permanent`.